EcologyR/mappestRisk/README.md

 The `thermal_suitability_bounds()` function calculate these values given the `fitted_parameters` output from `fit_devmodels()` and the selected model name.
-Additionally, a value of suitability defining the quantile-upper part of the curve can be providen by the user.
-The output is a data.frame with the model name, the suitability threshold and the two *thermal boundaries* required for the mapping functions (as described below).
+Additionally, a value of suitability defining the quantile-upper part of the curve can be provided by the user.
+The output is a tibble / data.frame with the model name, the suitability threshold and the two *thermal boundaries* required for the mapping functions (as described below).

 ``` r